isomerpages/ogp-buildforgood/index.md

           description: $100,000*
           url: ""
   - infopic:
-      title: This time, for the environment.
+      title: This time, for the environment
       description: Build solutions to tackle pressing environmental issues in Singapore.
       button: be a builder
       url: /builder